Westport Business Formation Lawyers

 Experienced Business Law Attorneys Serving Greenwich, Fairfield, and NYC

-In formulating new business ventures, clients of Maya Murphy, P.C. frequently consult with our business law group regarding the appropriate corporate structure for their fledgling business.
+In formulating new business ventures, clients of Maya Law frequently consult with our Business Law Group regarding the appropriate corporate structure for their fledgling business.
 Individual attention and consideration where warranted is focused on the following:

 A sole proprietor is an unincorporated business with one owner who pays personal income tax on profits from the business.
 This business entity comes with little government regulation and is the simplest to form and dissolve; however, conducting business in this manner often creates the greatest risk of personal liability for the business owner.